riptl/ytpriv/README.md

 ### Playlist

 ```
-  videos      Dump the video IDs in a playlist
+  videos      Get full list of videos in playlist
-  videos_page Get page of videos of channel
+  videos_page Get page of videos of playlist
 ```

 ### Video